anthonator/soulless/README.md

 ### Callbacks

-Soulless supports the validation and save callbacks.
-You can use these callbacks as you would on a Rails model.
+Soulless supports the validation callback.
+You can use this callback as you would on a Rails model.

 ```ruby
 class Person < Soulless::Model